ewth/tailwind-mix-php/README.md

 This is a simple plugin for Laravel Mix that allows TailwindCSS configuration to be written to a PHP file after compilation.

+## Easy Turbo

+Turns out the Laravel Mix plugins don't work this way.
+Or at least it's not working at the minute.
+To be continued...

+**That is to say, don't use this at the moment.**

 ## Installation

 ```